bemosior/reposervice/Building Instructions.md

 	1. Messaging Provider URI: *use default*
 	1. Deploy local services and demos: *use default `true`*

-1. Run `$SERVICE_HOME/bootstrap.sh` to create the configuration files based on the template.
+1. Run `(cd $SERVICE_HOME; sh bootstrap.sh)` to create the configuration files based on the template.
+Some copy errors will happen because not all of the directories are in place yet.
+1. Start Tomcat: `catalina.sh start`
+1. Watch the end of the Tomcat logfile for the end of the startup: `tail -f $SERVICE_HOME/binaries/tomcat/logs/catalina.out` -- You'll see "INFO: Server startup in xxxxx ms"
+1. Stop Tomcat: `catalina.sh stop`
+2. Run `(cd $SERVICE_HOME; sh bootstrap.sh)` to create the remaining configuration files.

 ## Set up Islandora module and servlet filter